MooersLab/MooersLab/README.md

 - [EasyPyMOL](https://github.com/MooersLab/EasyPyMOL) Support for horizontal scripting.
 - [orgpymolpysnips](https://github.com/MooersLab/orgpymolpysnips) Support for literate programming in org-mode with PyMOL.
 - [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with PyMOL.
-- [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JupyterLab with tagged snippets with the elyra-snippets extension and with PyMOL.
+- [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JuptyerLab Lab with tagged snippets with the elyra-snippets extension and with PyMOL.
 - [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
 - [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive PyMOL.